-History of Alcatraz
+History and Hauntings of Alcatraz Prison

-The island was originally named La Isla de Los Alcatraces by Spanish explorers during their discovery of the island in 1775.
-The name can be translated as "the Island of the Pelican," but was later shortened to Alcatraz Island.
-Alcatraz is often called "the rock."
-It lies in San francisco Bay at least a mile and half away from San Fransisco, California.
-It was most famously used as a prison for 30 years from 1934 to 1963.
-Although that was one of its later uses.
+The island was initially named La Isla de Los Alcatraces by Spanish explorers during their discovery of the island in 1775.
+The name means "the Island of the Pelican," but was later shortened to Alcatraz Island.
+Alcatraz is often called "The Rock."
+It lies in San Francisco Bay at least a mile and a half away from San Francisco, California.
+It was most famously used as a prison for 30 years from 1934 to 1963, although that was one of its later uses.

 Treatment of Prisoners at Alcatraz